BIG-MAP/PRISMA/docs/Documentation.md

 >* `metadata`: dict.
 Dictionary of parameter:value pairs.
 E.g. `{'Number of spectra':200, 'Highest wavenumber: 1000}`
 Example snippet to load files:
 ```
 file_path = r'./my_directory/my_dataset.csv'

+#open as binary file using 'rb' mode
-with open(file_path, mode='rb') as file:`
+with open(file_path, mode='rb') as file:
     spectra, spectra_metadata = prisma.parsers.single_csv(file.read())
 ```

-#### Multiple .txt
+#### 2. Multiple .txt
 `prisma.parsers.multiple_txt(bitstream)`
 Reads the bitstream from multiple .txt files.
-Each .txt file must follow a format where the indexes and counts are presented as a first and second column of numerical values. the columns must not be labelled.
+Each .txt file must follow a format where the indexes and counts are presented as a first and second column of numerical values.
+The columns must not be labelled with any heading.
 The filename is used as perturbation value (e.g. temperature, time, position, voltage).
 For instance:
 ![txt file format](./figures/multiple_txt.png)
 > **Arguments**
 >* `upload`: dictionary of label:bistream pairs representing the content of each .txt file.